valentineanagbogu/House-Prices/README.md

-# House-Prices
+ This is a project on predictng house prices using linear regression model. <br/>
- This is a project on predictng house prices using linear regression model.
+ The statistical analysis was carried out using SAS programming. <br/>
- The statisticl analysis was carried out using SAS programming.
+ The project report can be found in House_prices_in_SaS.pdf. <br/> While the source code can be found in House_prices_sas_code.txt